Each year, Advent sneaks up on me.

-Julia Amting is passionate about using modern communication channels to share the gospel and God’s beauty.
-A senior at Central Michigan University completing a Bachelor’s degree in Integrative Public Relations, Julia manages a small painting business and loves writing, hiking, trying new things, and adventures of all forms.
+Julia Morgensai is passionate about using modern communication channels to share the gospel and God’s beauty.
+Julia joined the Ascension team as a marketing associate after graduating from Central Michigan University with a Bachelor’s degree in Integrative Public Relations.
+Julia loves writing, hiking, trying new things, and adventures of all forms.

 Thank you Julia.
 What a lovely group of ideas for Advent.
 I especially liked using Christmas cards as prayer reminders.